MLQ2025/PEP-559-ML-in-Quantum/README.md

 - Supervised, unsupervised, and reinforcement learning
 - Neural networks and deep learning
 - Application in quantum state classification, Hamiltonian learning, quantum error correction, and quantum simulation

-## Repository structure

-The repository is organized as follows:
--